-Timely and accurate written records play an essential role in safeguarding individuals, who may have suffered, are suffering or are at significant risk of suffering harm.

-Records must be shared at the appropriate time when necessary.
+Timely and accurate written records play an essential role in safeguarding individuals, who may have suffered, are suffering or at significant risk of suffering harm.
+It is important that records are shared at the appropriate time when necessary.
 Within our organisation the decision to share written information, and with whom, will be undertaken by the Lead or the Deputy for Safeguarding.